Books & Breakfast with Kids Author Vaunda Micheaux Nelson

 Nelson and Tate's visit celebrates the culmination of our fourth NOLA Readers 2.0, a collaboration between the New Orleans Public Library and the Louisiana Children's Museum.
 NOLA Readers 2.0 provided a literacy experience around one book, Small Shoes, Great Strides: How Three Brave Girls Opened Doors for School Equality, for second grade students in New Orleans, through field trips to the Louisiana Children's Museum and the Main Library.

-*Free copies at the event are for families outside of NOLA Readers 2.0, who have yet to receive a copy of Small Shoes, Great Strides, while supplies last.
+*Free copies at the event are one per families while supplies last.

 Rosa F. Keller Library & Community Center is a partnership between the New Orleans Public Library and the Broadmoor Improvement Association, which serves the Broadmoor community by providing residents with a gathering space for free programs, meetings, and valuable educational resources.